 The body metabolizes MCTs more like carbohydrates than fat.
 MCTs are more ketogenic than Long Chain Triglycerides (LTCs), which are found in toxic vegetable oils like canola and soybean.
 Athletes often use MCTs to improve performance and endurance and to help them stay in ketosis.
 Pure MCT oil does not have any flavor or color, so it’s an easy addition to your diet that can be drizzled on food, used in dressings and sauces, stirred into your coffee, or added to a low carb smoothie.Is the Ketogenic #Diet Beneficial for Weight Loss and Health?
 Click To Tweet

-The Ketogenic Diet is just one of the many health strategies we will be teaching at the upcoming Blood Sugar Workshop.
+This is just one of the many health strategies we will be teaching at the upcoming New Beginnings Health Makeover.
 If you want to take your health to a higher level join us and bring a friend!